hivemq/hivemq-mqtt-client-dotnet/.github/SECURITY.md

 ## Reporting a Vulnerability

-Contact [support@hivemq.com|@pglombardo] to report a security vulnerability.
+Contact the HiveMQ [Support Team](mailto:support@hivemq.com) to report a security vulnerability.
 Reports will be greatly appreciated!